chisumo2016/renting-office-app/reservation.md

 [x ] Token (if exists) must allow `reservations.show`

-[ ] Can only list their own reservations or reservations on their officess
+[ x] Can only list their own reservations or reservations on their offices

 [ ] Allow filtering by office_id  only for authenticated host